 A health coach can do a lot more than just aid in diet and exercise.
 As one can see, health coaches are helpful in many different aspects of one’s life.
 The qualifications for a health coach can vary.
 Personally, I have a bachelors degree in Exercise Science with an emphasis in Health Education from Grand Canyon University.
 In addition to this, I gained my Exercise Physiologist Certification through the American College of Sports Medicine (ACSM).
 With this background, I am knowledgeable in the pillars of health and how to successfully guide an individual.
 Almost every person can benefit from a health coach in at least one way. – Kenna Vaughn, Senior Health Coach

-The information herein on "Health Coaching in El Paso: Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Health Coaching in El Paso: Part 1" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 For individuals experiencing eye problems, can acupuncture treatment help and benefit overall eye health?
 Acupuncture… Read More